sdcote/coyote/CoyoteMT/README.md

 * Automated email gateways, receiving mails and making API calls based on evaluation rules

 Much of the heavy lifting is handled by the Java Mail API and these tools represent Readers, Writers, Listeners and such to make email exchanges a simple matter of adding a section to your configuration file.

+### SMS Tools

+Just like the email abstraction, SMS tasks allow easy text messaging from jobs.